LACMIP/emu/docs/_documentation/typecollection.md

 last_modified_at: 2021-03-15
 ---

-The following documentation was created for the LACMIP Type Collection Renovation & Digitization project funded by [IMLS Award # MA-10-19-0223-19](https://www.imls.gov/grants/awarded/ma-10-19-0223-19-0), 2019-2021.
+The following documentation was created for the Invertebrate Paleontology & Malacology Type Collection Renovation & Digitization project supported by [IMLS Log # MA-30-18-0335-18](https://www.imls.gov/grants/awarded/ma-30-18-0335-18-0), 2019-2021.

 # Introduction

 ## What is a "type"?

 Type specimens, or "types", are the physical, name-bearing vouchers for new taxa.
-They are therefore retained in a specially designated "type collection" so researchers can reexamine them.
-Types are some museum's most intellectually valuable specimens and must be handled with extreme care.
+They are retained in a specially designated "type collection" so researchers can reexamine them.
+Rules regarding types and their classification are maintained by the [ICZN](https://www.iczn.org/outreach/faqs/).
+Because types often represent new species, they include some of the museum's most intellectually valuable specimens and must be handled with extreme care.

- Important! | *Before accessing specimens in the type collection, review the following:*
+ ~ | *Before accessing specimens in the type collection, review the following:*
    --- | ---
    ⚠️ | **Open drawers slowly and cautiously.** Be aware that these cabinets do not have drawer stoppers.
-In other words, if you pull to hard, the drawer may fall out.
+In other words, if you pull too far, the drawer may fall out.
 As a precaution, always pull out the drawer immediately below the one you wish to access about halfway.
    ⚠️ | **Always ask for help when moving drawers around.** They may be much heavier than they appear.
    ⚠️ | **If type specimens are damaged or disassociated from their labels, alert the collections staff immediately.** Never move specimens or labels between boxes, or reorganize the boxes within their drawers unless directed to do so.
    🔑 | All type specimens must be returned to their appropriate drawers and cabinets at the end of your shift.
 Similarly, the type room is a communal workspace (shared with Malacology) and should be kept tidy.
    🔑 | Please do not invite visitors into the type collection without permission from the Collections Manager or Curator.
    🚫 | Water is allowed in the type room, but should be kept away from specimens and equiment at all times.
 Please store/consume food and other beverages elsewhere.
-   ❓ | Always ask questions when you're unsure what to do!
+   ❓ | Always ask questions when you're not sure what to do!

 ## What is "taxonomy"?